 Liberty Shipyard Ornament, 2016

-The current ornament, the 3rd in the series, is the Liberty Shipyards ornament.
+The 3rd in the series is the Liberty Shipyards ornament.
 The 2016 design celebrates the World War II shipyards in South Portland, Maine.
 The ornament features a Liberty ship, one of many built in South Portland at its shipyards.
 During WWII, South Portland was home to huge shipyards.
 The first shipyard was known as Todd-Bath Iron Shipbuilding Corporation, which built 30 Ocean ships for Great Britain at first, and then went on to build Liberty ships; the yard was known locally as the East Yard.
 The second shipyard was created on filled land and was known as South Portland Shipbuilding Corporation; it was known as the West Yard and workers there built Liberty ships.
 Around 1943, the two yards were merged into one giant shipyard, known as New England Shipbuilding Corporation, or NESC.
 The shipyards in South Portland built a total of 274 of these giant steel cargo ships that provided much-needed supplies to the Allied forces during WWII.
 There are only two Liberty ships left today.
 One of those was built in South Portland, Maine - the S.S.
 Jeremiah O'Brien, which is now a floating museum stationed in San Francisco, CA.